-This small group is composed of motions which are so important that they are given privileges not accorded to other motion.
+This small group is composed of motions that are so important they are given privileges not accorded to other motions.
 They are, in effect, main motions that, because of their urgency, must be decided before the pending question.
 They relate to the members and to the council rather than to the main motion.